 Last Updated on

-Either way, you'll be looking for strategies on how to monetize your website.
+Either way, you’ll be looking for ideas to make money with your website.
 This guide will go through some of the most popular methods and help you find out which will apply best to your situation.

 The Basics/Monetization FAQ

 Why would you monetize a site?
 “For the money” is the obvious answer.
 It’s simple but overlooks the reasons why someone would want this kind of income stream.

 Many view the monetized website as a method for escaping the rat race.
 They long for an opportunity to work from home, be their own boss, create their own schedule.